 “It’s rude to talk about money,” we say in unison.

 I swallow hard.
-Five minutes until the car arrives to take us to Grandmother’s house.
+Grandmother’s driver should be pulling up to the house any minute.
 “How about you wait for the car and I’ll throw this on?”

 Larkin nods.
-Her dark leggings are strategically torn and match the oversized black sweater that reveals a shoulder bare save her bright red bra strap.
+Her dark leggings are strategically torn and match the oversized black sweater that reveals a shoulder, bare save a bright red bra strap.
 Grandmother never requests my cousin be anything other than what she already is.

 “Oh, just do it.
 I won’t make fun of you like Bennett does,” I say.

 I nod, not having a clue what it must be like to be Larkin.
-“There’s Oreos in the freezer,” I say.
+“There are Oreos in the freezer,” I say.